hashicorp/terraform-provider-awscc/docs/resources/elasticbeanstalk_environment.md

 ## Example Usage

 ### Basic usage with Python platform
 In this example, we are going to create an AWS Elastic Beanstalk environment using Python platform.
 Please refer to [Python platform history](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platform-history-python.html) and use the current platform version and solution stack name.
-Also, please replace `example-aws-elasticbeanstalk-ec2-role` with an existing [instance profile](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/iam-instanceprofile.html).
+Also, please replace `example-aws-elasticbeanstalk-ec2-role` with your existing [instance profile](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/iam-instanceprofile.html).
 ```terraform
 resource "awscc_elasticbeanstalk_application" "example-app" {
   application_name = "example-app"